 How to be bee-friendly?
 Saving the bees is a big job – but taking action is easy and absolutely everyone can make a difference!
 There are many things you can do to help to save the bees and I will mention few of them farther on.
 Before I talk about solutions, however, let’s learn more about the bees importance and the problem with bees extinction.

 Why are bees important?

 Believe it or not, you have a bee to thank for one in every three bites of food you eat.
 Bees are essential to life in Earth.
 They transfer pollen from the male parts to the female parts of flowers.
 Without this process, many garden plants would not be pollinated and so would fail to produce the fruits, vegetables and flowers.
 Honey bees perform about 80% of all pollination.
 This basically means, that around 80% of the food we eat comes from crops that have been pollinated by bees.
 According to the researchers, when the last bee on Earth dies, humanity will have only 4 days left.

-Single bee colony can pollinate 300 million flowers each day!
+Did you know that single bee colony can pollinate 300 million flowers each day?!
 Those hard-working insects have to visit 2 million of flowers to collect 454 g of honey!
 What’s even more surprising, they are able to recognize individual human faces, so they know who is their bee-keeper.